 We launched the Clean Up NJ initiative last summer, and we picked up over 500 tons - yes tons - of litter and removed 51,000 square yards of graffiti.
-We'll do this effort again upon completion of pothole repairs.
+And we've already begun litter clean up operations this spring.

 We completed ahead of schedule and on budget one of the largest pavement rehabilitation jobs in our history - an \$85 million project for 11 miles of I-295 in Burlington County.